Licensed Patent Agent: Everything You Need to Know

 Be careful of certain online directories or websites that provide such names, but may provide you with a poor quality patent application and charge high fees.

-Patent professional also advertise in Inventors' Digest magazine, along with patent searchers, prototypes, and marketing experts.
+Patent professionals also advertise in Inventors' Digest magazine, along with patent searchers, prototypes, and marketing experts.

 - How many are employed in the United States?